-- 5.7 The WLP was adopted in April 2014 and is used as a basis for decision making of waste applications by the County Council and the South Downs National Park Authority.
-Appendix F shows how each policy is performing against its measure/indicator.
-If the monitoring identifies any significant divergence from a trend or target, intervention may be required. - 5.8 The review of the WLP undertaken in 2019 has identified that, since adoption of the Plan in April 2014, there have been no substantive changes in national or local circumstances and the policies have generally performed as expected.
-They are still considered to be consistent with national policy, relevant and effective, and working to achieve the vision and strategic objectives of the Plan.
+- 5.7.
+The WLP was adopted in April 2014 and is used as a basis for decision making of waste applications by the County Council and the South Downs National Park Authority.
+'Appendix H: Waste Local Plan Indicators' shows how each policy is performing against its measure/indicator.
+If the monitoring identifies any significant divergence from a trend or target, intervention may be required. - 5.8.
+The Waste Local Plan was subject to a 5-year review in 2019, as required by national policy.
+The purpose of this review was to assess whether the plan remains relevant and effective, or if changes are required by way of updates to the plan.
+The outcome of the review undertaken in 2019 is that the plan remains relevant and effective; therefore no update is required at this time.
+It will continue to be monitored, and outcomes reported through the Annual Monitoring Reports and a further review undertaken in 5 years' time.
+An early review may be triggered if that is indicated through monitoring.

-For more detailed information, please refer to the Waste Local Plan Review 2019 on the County Council's Minerals and Waste Policy web pages.
+For more detailed information, please refer to Waste Local Plan Review 2019 at www.westsussex.gov.uk/mwdf.